 What is multiple myeloma?

 Multiple myeloma is a type of cancer that affects plasma cells, a type of white blood cell, in the bone marrow.
-It is one of the most common types blood cancers.
+It is one of the most common types of blood cancers.

 What is the Asia-Pacific Myeloma and Related Diseases Registry?

-The Asia-Pacific Myeloma and Related Diseases Registry (APAC MRDR) is a clinical quality registry that collects health information on patients diagnosed with multiple myeloma or a related condition such as plasmacytoma, plasma cell leukaemia or monoclonal gammopathy of undetermined significance (MGUS) in the Asia Pacific.
+The Asia-Pacific Myeloma and Related Diseases Registry (APAC MRDR) is a clinical registry that collects health information on patients diagnosed with multiple myeloma or a related condition such as plasmacytoma, plasma cell leukaemia or monoclonal gammopathy of undetermined significance (MGUS) in the Asia Pacific.

 The APAC MRDR was established in 2018 by Monash University and representatives from member countries with support from Janssen-Cilag.
 It is a sister registry to the Australian and New Zealand Myeloma and Related Diseases Registry (ANZ MRDR) which was established in 2012.
 Both the APAC MRDR and the ANZ MRDR are managed by Monash University’s School of Public Health and Preventive Medicine, through the Transfusion Research Unit.